 Chronic stress, anxiety and depression often contribute to high blood pressure, heart disease, obesity, excessive alcohol and drug use and other destructive behaviors.
 The partnership will work with stakeholders to offer stress management education and awareness programs and support community initiatives that aim to improve mental wellbeing.

-7. Promotion of smoking cessation programs and smoke-free housing initiatives
+- Promotion of smoking cessation programs and smoke-free housing

-8. Development of action plan to address mental wellbeing & substance abuse prevention
+- Development of a resource guide to support mental wellbeing & substance abuse prevention